DescriptionReleased to coincide with the 1992 European Football Championships, and licensed around Jamaican-born Liverpool star John Barnes.

 Born in Jamaica, he started playing for Watford in England in the early 80s.
 Over the next few years the team had huge success, largely thanks to the skill of Barnes and Luther Blissett, the management of Graham Taylor (himself the subject of a licensed Krisalis title) and money from one Elton John.
 In fact, when Blissett joined Italian giants AC Milan in 1983 and struggled, many people alleged they had intended to sign Barnes (both players were black).

 Barnes scored a famously brilliant goal for England against Brazil in 1984 (although he often under-performed for England, perhaps he wasn't 100% committed).
 He joined Liverpool in 1987 and enjoyed huge success until leaving in 1996, by which time he was 33.
-Currently he does presenting work for Channel 5 in the UK.
+As nof 2004 he does presenting work for Channel 5 in the UK.

 There are no game credits on file for this release of the game.
 Everything in MobyGames is contributable by users.